CottonMC/FunctionAPI/README.md

 Tag structure:
 Due to the nature of the mod, tags contain the id of the thing they are referring to. for example, to trigger a function when a dirt block is placed down, use `api:block-placed-minecraft-dirt`.

+The included object is similar to an execute command.
 tags:

 | tag  | action |included objects|